RenYang-home/RLVC/README.md

-# Learning for Video Compression with Hierarchical Quality and Recurrent Enhancement
+# Learning for Video Compression with Recurrent Auto-Encoder and Recurrent Probability Model

 The project page for the paper: